-The Authoritarian has an enormously outgoing and strong personality.
+- The Authoritarian has an enormously outgoing and strong personality.
 This leadership style is usually coupled closely with one of the other personalities on this list.
 The Authoritarian has a top-down mindset.
-Authoritarians are confident, self-assured, and strong willed (making them exceptionally gifted and effective preachers).
+Authoritarians are confident, self-assured, and strong-willed (making them exceptionally gifted and effective preachers).
 They make an impression everywhere they go and are easily spotted in any setting.
 Authoritarians have a keen sense of right and wrong, loyalty and disloyalty, honor and dishonor, and law and order.
 They command respect and inspire others to do great things.
 Many of the great leaders in the Bible were authoritarians.

 Strengths: brave, concise, competent, efficient, inspirational, self-disciplined, and confident.
 The Authoritarian inspires the kind of loyalty that generals have when leading troops into battle.
 They are fearless, focused, accomplished, disciplined, and courageous.
 They never do what the crowd is doing just because the crowd is doing it.
 They make fierce friends and worthy adversaries.
 They are a true leader in every sense of the word.

-The Nice Guy is just that, a nice guy.
+- The Nice Guy is just that, a nice guy.
 This person genuinely cares and has a sincerity that cannot be denied.
 They lead from a solid core of kindness.
 Their personality is gentle and calming.
 Everyone they meet feels loved.
 Everything they do flows from love.
-They can be introverted or extroverted but meekness (not weakness) is their dominate trait.
-This kind of leader’s personality is usually coupled with a complimentary style; typically, The Theologian, The Teacher, The Orator, The People Person, The Poet Performer, The Organizer, The Motivator, The Weeping Prophet, or The Dreamer.
+They can be introverted or extroverted, but meekness (not weakness) is their dominant trait.
+This kind of leader’s personality is usually coupled with a complementary style; typically, The Theologian, The Teacher, The Orator, The People Person, The Poet Performer, The Organizer, The Motivator, The Weeping Prophet, or The Dreamer.
 They reap a loyal following because of their sincere and warm demeanor.
 I imagine John the Beloved (John 19:26-27) as a biblical example of the Nice Guy.